-- You can get the slides and code for today's class at the SciNet Education web page. - https://support.scinet.utoronto.ca/education - Click on the link for the class, and look under "Lectures" on the right side-bar, click on "Introduction". - The code for tody is under "Files", and "lecture1_code.tar.gz".
+- You can get the slides and code for today's class at the SciNet Education web page. https://scinet.courses/1271 - Click on the link for the class, and look under "Lectures", click on "Introduction". - The code for today is in "lecture1_code.tar.gz".